antondan1307/SwipeLearn-AI/README.md

 When deploying to Vercel, make sure the project is detected as **Next.js**.
 If you see an error about a missing `public` folder, Vercel may have selected the wrong framework.
 Including the provided `vercel.json` file ensures the build output uses the `.next` directory so the preview works correctly.

 Set the Build Command to `npm run build` and the Output Directory to `.next` in your Vercel project settings.
-The `build` script runs `next build` followed by `next export` for local static exports, while Vercel automatically invokes the `vercel-build` script to run `next build` only.
+The `build` script simply runs `next build`, producing the `.next` folder used by Vercel.
+If you need a static export for local hosting, run `npm run export` instead.